benisai/Openwrt-Monitoring/README.md

-On the router, the following software will be installed
+On the router, the following software will be installed (Scroll down for routersetup.sh script)

   >Prometheus - main router monitoring (CPU,MEM,etc)